Skip to content

 Collector Auto-Upload#

-Configure an API key in the collector tool for automatic upload after collection completes.
+Configure a collection token in the collector tool for automatic upload after collection completes.

 Post-Upload Processing#